-If you had more than one spouse during 2015-16, complete this section with the details for your spouse on 30 June 2016, or for your last spouse during 2015-16.
+If you had more than one spouse during 2016-17, complete this section with the details for your last spouse in 2016-17.

-If you had a spouse during 2015-16 you must complete Spouse details - married or de facto on pages 8-9 of your tax return.
+If you had a spouse during 2016-17 you must complete Spouse details - married or de facto on pages 8-9 of your tax return.

-If you did not have a spouse during 2015-16, go to page 10 of your tax return and complete the Taxpayer's declaration.
+If you did not have a spouse during 2016-17, go to page 10 of your tax return and complete the Taxpayer's declaration.

 Complete all of the labels relating to your spouse's income on page 9 of your tax return using the information on the next page.
 If the amount is zero, write 0.
+If you were unable to obtain the information about your spouse's income, provide the best estimate possible.

-If you need more information, go to ato.gov.au/instructions2016 and read Spouse details.
+If you need more information, go to ato.gov.au/instructions2017 and read Spouse details.

-Label Explanation 0 At O write the amount your spouse showed at TAXABLE INCOME OR LOSS on page 4 of their tax return.
-If the amount was a loss, write 0 . Т At T write the amount of net income of a trust that the trustee was liable to pay tax on because your spouse was under a legal disability, for example, they were: ■ a bankrupt ■ a person who was declared legally incapable because of a mental condition, or ■ under 18 years old on 30 June 2016.
-Do not include an amount that has already been included in your spouse's taxable income, for example, at O .
+Label Explanation 0 At O write your spouse's 2016-17 taxable income.
+You will usually find this amount on your spouse's tax return or notice of assessment.
+If the amount is a loss, write 0 . Т At T write the amount of net income of a trust that the trustee was liable to pay tax on because your spouse was under a legal disability, for example, they were a person who: ■ is bankrupt ■ was declared legally incapable because of a mental condition, or ■ was under 18 years old on 30 June 2017.
+Do not include an amount that has already been included in your spouse's taxable income; for example, at O .
 Check the trust distribution statements.
-U At U write the amount your spouse showed at X item A4 on their tax return (supplementary section).
-S At S write the amount your spouse showed at W item IT1 on their tax return or the amounts shown as 'reportable fringe benefits amounts' on their payment summaries. Р At P write the amount your spouse showed at item 6 on their tax return.
+U At U write the amount shown at X item A5 on your spouse's tax return (supplementary section).
+R At R write the amount shown at N item IT1 on your spouse's tax return.
+S At S write the amount shown at W item IT1 on your spouse's tax return.